Mental Health & Wellbeing

 Throughout the academic year, there are number of events and activities ran that link in with nationally recognised awareness days.
 To start the year off, the children take part in a 30-day wellbeing challenge.
 The aim of this challenge is not only to improve the children’s health related behaviour but also to help them realise that there are things we can all do every day to promote positive mental health.

 For children’s mental health week in February, children take part in an activity day linked to the theme associated with the mental health week for that particular year.
-In March, children come to school in their pyjamas for World Sleep Day and learnt about the benefits sleep has on our mental health and in May, as part of National Walking Month, KS2 go on a day walk within the local area.
+In March, children come to school in their pyjamas for World Sleep Day and learn about the benefits sleep has on our mental health and in May, as part of National Walking Month, KS2 go on a day walk within the local area.

 As well as these activities, there is a mental health and wellbeing noticeboard, which is regularly updated with information, advice and coping strategies about mental health.
 There are also times throughout the year, parents and carers are invited in to school to join us for tea and coffee and where we can be available to offer support for those that might need require it.